Pawtucket, Rhode Island: Arts and culture

 Each September, the city, in conjunction with the Pawtucket Arts Festival Board of Directors, members chosen from the community, produce an annual citywide Arts Festival.
 The city has hosted an annual Saint Patrick's Day parade since 1982.

+Pawtucket hosts multiple festivals each year that celebrate various cultures and diasporas that have called the city home.
+These include an annual Greek Festival hosted by Assumption of the Virgin Mary Greek Orthodox Church, Dragon Boat Races and Taiwan Day Festival, Colombian Parade and Festival, and multiple yearly German cultural festivals hosted by the German American Cultural Society of Rhode Island.

 Sports

 Pawtucket was for many years home to McCoy Stadium, where the Pawtucket Red Sox, the Triple-A Minor League Baseball affiliate of the Boston Red Sox, played from 1970 to 2020.
 The team was owned by Ben Mondor until his death and was sold by his estate.
 The longest professional baseball game in history, 33 innings, was played at McCoy Stadium in 1981.
 Pawtucket has a history of professional baseball dating back to 1892, including the Pawtucket Maroons and Pawtucket Indians.
 The PawSox franchise was relocated to Worcester, Massachusetts, to become the Worcester Red Sox beginning with the 2021 season.
 Demolition of McCoy stadium commenced in 2025.

 In 2024, Rhode Island FC, of the USL Championship, will have its inaugural season.
 Starting in 2025, the team will play at a soccer-specific stadium along the Seekonk River.
 The team is headquartered in Pawtucket.

 In 1934, the Narragansett Park opened for Thoroughbred horse racing.
 Until its closure in 1978, the track hosted several important races that drew some of the top horses from around the United States including Hall of Fame members; Seabiscuit, War Admiral and Gun Bow.

+Beginning in 2027, Pawtucket will be the home of the Rhode Island UFL team.